Ivan Joseph Martin Osiier

-Dr. Ivan Joseph Martin Osiier (December 16, 1888 – December 23, 1965), was a Danish Olympic medalist, and world champion, fencer who fenced foil, épée, and saber.
+Ivan Joseph Martin Osiier (December 16, 1888 – December 23, 1965), was a Danish Olympic medalist, and world champion, fencer who fenced foil, épée, and saber.
 He was given the Olympic Diploma of Merit during his career.
 He is also one of only five athletes who have competed in the Olympics over a span of 40 years.

 Personal life

 Osiier was born in Copenhagen, Denmark, and was Jewish.
 His parents were Martin Moses Meyer Osiier (1861–1933) and Hanne Henriette Ruben (1865–1922).
 He was married to Ellen Osiier, who became the first female Olympic fencing champion by winning the women's foil at the 1924 Summer Olympics.

 He attended the secondary school Borgerdydskolen (The School of Civic Virtue) in Copenhagen, and later studied medicine.
 He was a surgeon at Garrison Hospital in Copenhagen in 1915–17.
 He later served as a physician.
 He was forced to flee Denmark during the Nazi occupation of Denmark due to his being Jewish, and went to Sweden where he worked at Saint Göran Hospital.